Nexmo/station/_documentation/voice/voice-api/ncco-reference.md

 ## Conversation

-You can use the `conversation` action to create standard or moderated conferences.
+You can use the `conversation` action to create standard or moderated conferences, while preserving the communication context.
+Using `conversation` with the same `name` reuses the same persisted [Conversation](/conversation/concepts/conversation).
 The first person to call the virtual number assigned to the conversation creates it.
-This action is synchronous, the conversation lasts until the number of participants is 0.
+This action is synchronous.

 > **Note**: you can invite up to 50 people to your Conversation.